kubkon/email-chattifier/README.md

-GMail Chattifier
+Email Chattifier
 ===

-GMail Chattifier is a simple Google Chrome extension that serves one simple purpose: to re-format your GMail email conversation into something more readable, like a chat archive.

-Currently, it performs the following 3 fundamental functions:
+Email Chattifier is a simple Google Chrome extension that serves one simple purpose: to re-format your email conversation into something more readable, like a chat archive.
+Currently, it only supports GMail web client, and performs the following 3 fundamental functions:
 + remove any blockquote elements
 + convert "From:...To:..."" blocks into a one-liner "On...wrote:"
 + separates "On...wrote:" blocks into alternately coloured paragraph blocks